 In spring 2006, I was asked by the W3C management to take over the Semantic Web activity at W3C as Activity Lead, which I accepted.
 It was my role to coordinate the various technological developments within W3C in the Semantic Web area (GRDDL, RIF, RDFa, OWL2, etc.), to initiate new technical works as demanded and deemed necessary for the Semantic Web community at large.
 This meant regular contacts with companies, institutions, organizations, etc., active in this area of technology anywhere in the World, possibly mediating in conflict cases when the advancement of the standardization activity required it, etc. It was also my role to reach out to other branches of industry that might look at this technology as a solution to some of their technological problems; examples are the Financial Industry (with the usage of XBRL, the financial reporting language), Health Care and Life Sciences, or Oil & Gas exploration.
 I was also regular participant at various Semantic Web related events (conferences, workshops, etc.), frequently as part of the organization and/or speaker.

 In 2018, I have also taken up working in the area of JSON-LD as well as, in 2019, in the areas of Decentralized Identities and Verifiable Credentials, all part of my work at W3C.
-I have also been member of the W3C teams on overall Strategy, as well as the team on Technology & Architecture since 2016.
+I have also been member of the W3C teams on overall Strategy, as well as the team on Technology & Architecture between 2016 and 2021.

 In 2011 I was co-chairing the Daghstuhl Seminar on the Future of Research Communication, that looked at ways research publications general should evolve in future.
 I was also on the Board of Directors of the resulting organization, Force11 (Future of Research Communications and e-Scholarship) until the end of 2015.